Despite there being a surprising number of interesting and fun things to do in Rzeszow, I found it fairly quiet during my visit at the end of June.

 I’m not sure why, because the city itself was beautiful, picturesque, and definitely worth visiting, but I’m not complaining since it seemed like I had much of the city to myself.

-On its own, the city center is quite small, and it’s possible to explore all of Rzeszow in just one day.
+On its own, the city center is small and easy to explore in one day.

 I had a full-two days in the city, which was more than enough to get a good feel for it, and I hope to return in the few months to check out the local Christmas market that’s held in the old town square every winter.